fathisahar/fathisahar/README.md

 ## about me

 I'm a third year software engineering student at McGill University.
-If I'm not studying or coding, then hopefully I'm somewhere travelling.
+If I'm not studying or coding, then hopefully I'm out travelling.
+If I'm not doing either three, then I really hope I'm playing badminton.

 I love projects that allow creativity and learning, and I love projects that have the potential of making someone's life a bit easier.